forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 2. the mechanisms targets are handled
 3. the targets recognized and handled.

 (1.) and (2.) don't involve a change of the targets throughout the lifetime.
 The part of the immune system which vary only through 1. and 2. are called [innate immunity](#innate-immune-system), since the target capabilities are present upon birth.
-The parts of the immunity which can acquire new target capabilities upon encounter with new things are called [acquired immunity](#acquired-immunity).
+The parts of the immunity which can acquire new target capabilities upon encounter with new things are called [acquired immunity](#acquired-immunity) i.e. the target capabilities are acquired throughout lifetime and not present upon birth.

 ### Factors Influencing Variability
 The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the ancestors have been exposed to (genetic adaption)
-* lifetime adaption: personal history of exposure to antigens experienced to be harmful.
+* Lifetime adaption: personal history of exposure to antigens experienced to be harmful.
 One hand hand more immune cells may relocate or replicate increased in locations where pathogens haven been observed.
-On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#acquired-immunity))
+On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#acquired-immunity)).
+How the immune system develops during lifetime is discussed in the chapter [Immunity throughout Lifetime](ontogenesis_and_locality_of_immunity.md).
-* generational adaption: personal and ancestral exposures are memorized and cause both the innate and acquired immune system to adapt
+* Generational adaption: personal and ancestral exposures are memorized and cause both the innate and acquired immune system to adapt

 ### Target Variability